-Pursuant to a settlement of the U.S. merchant class litigation, Mastercard will modify certain rules and business practices to permit U.S. merchants to apply an extra checkout fee, also known as a surcharge, to customers who pay with Mastercard-branded credit cards.
-The rule change permitting such surcharging will go into effect on January 27, 2013.
+Pursuant to a settlement of the U.S. merchant class litigation, Mastercard modified certain rules and business practices to permit U.S. merchants to apply an extra checkout fee, also known as a surcharge, to customers who pay with Mastercard-branded credit cards.
+The rule change permitting such surcharging went into effect on January 27, 2013.
 These fees are not allowed on Debit Mastercard or Mastercard prepaid cards.

 A summary of the rules changes required by the settlement that Mastercard acquirers will provide to their merchant can be accessed here.
 The details regarding the terms under which merchants may impose a surcharge on Mastercard credit transactions can be found in the specific No Surcharge Rule modification that can be accessed via clicking here.

 Below is a summary of key provisions of the no surcharge rule change.
 Merchants should review the actual rule change and complete the required notification process before implementing a surcharge on Mastercard credit cards.

 A merchant's ability to apply a surcharge is conditioned on the merchant's satisfaction of certain disclosure requirements.
 These disclosure requirements include advance notice to both Mastercard and the merchant's acquirer of the merchant's intention to impose a surcharge no less than thirty days before the merchant implements a surcharge.
 A merchant can satisfy its disclosure obligation to Mastercard by clicking here and providing the following information:

 - Merchant Contact Information (address, phone and email)